Njengab/Node-js-tut/README.md

 ### Node-js-tut
-Node Js code snippets samples. uncomment the snippets and enjoy
+Node Js code snippets samples. uncomment the snippets in `index.js` and enjoy